LucasHenriqueDiniz/Extensions/README.md

 # Steam stats on Mannco.Store
-• adds a steam card of the item page showing the values for the item
+- adds a steam card of the item page showing the values for the item

-• adds a button to open the item in the steam market
+- adds a button to open the item in the steam market

-• adds a button to go back to the top of the page
+- adds a button to go back to the top of the page

 ## FAQ
-How to change the currency of the item?
+###How to change the currency of the item?
 A: just need to change the varible currency in the code, theres a comment showing the number for each specific currency, in the future maybe i add a menu

 ## Installation